-Using the exposure assumptions described in this unit for intermediate-term exposures, EPA has concluded that the combined intermediate-term food, water, and residential exposures result in aggregate MOEs of 16,000 for adults and 1,700 for children.
+Using the exposure assumptions described in this unit for intermediateterm exposures, EPA has concluded that the combined intermediate-term food, water, and residential exposures result in aggregate MOEs of 16,000 for adults and 2,200 for children.
 Because EPA's level of concern for hexythiazox is a MOE of 100 or below, these MOEs are not of concern.

-- 5. Aggregate cancer risk for U.S. population.
-EPA has classified hexythiazox as "Likely to be Carcinogenic to Humans," but has determined that there is insufficient evidence to quantify risk using a cancer slope factor.
-As discussed in Unit III.A EPA concluded that regulation based on the chronic RfD will be protective for both chronic and carcinogenic risks.
-As noted in this unit there are no chronic risks of concern. - 6.
-Determination of safety.
+5. Aggregate cancer risk for U.S. population.
+As discussed in Unit III.A., and the Federal Register of March 17, 2010, (75 FR 12691), EPA concluded that regulation based on the chronic reference dose will be protective for both chronic and carcinogenic risks.
+As noted in this unit there are no chronic risks of concern.

+6. Determination of safety.
 Based on these risk assessments, EPA concludes that there is a reasonable certainty that no harm will result to the general population, or to infants and children from aggregate exposure to hexythiazox residues.